The Center Conjecture for thick spherical buildings

 We refer to \cite{AbramenkoBrown}, \cite{KleinerLeeb} and \cite{Tits_bn} for more information on spherical buildings.
 We will consider spherical buildings from the point of view of $\CAT(1)$ spaces as presented in \cite{KleinerLeeb}.

-A spherical building $B$ modelled in a spherical Coxeter complex $(S,W)$ is a $\CAT(1)$ space together with an atlas $\cal A$ of isometric embeddings $S \hookrightarrow B$ (the images of these embeddings are called {\em apartments}) with the following properties: any two points in $B$ are contained in a common apartment, the atlas $\cal A$ is closed under precomposition with isometries in $W$ and the coordinate changes are restrictions of isometries in $W$.
+A spherical building $B$ modelled on a spherical Coxeter complex $(S,W)$ is a $\CAT(1)$ space together with an atlas $\cal A$ of isometric embeddings $S \hookrightarrow B$ (the images of these embeddings are called {\em apartments}) with the following properties: any two points in $B$ are contained in a common apartment, the atlas $\cal A$ is closed under precomposition with isometries in $W$ and the coordinate changes are restrictions of isometries in $W$.
 The empty set is considered to be a building.

 The polyhedral structure of $(S,W)$ induces a polyhedral structure on the building $B$.
+A labelling by an index set $I$ of the vertices of the Dynkin diagram of $(S,W)$ induces a labelling of the vertices of $B$.
 The objects (walls, roots,... ) defined for spherical Coxeter complexes can be defined for the building $B$ as the corresponding images in $B$.

+For any point $x\in B$, the link $\Si_x B$ is again a spherical building (cf. \cite[Prop.
+3.6.4]{KleinerLeeb}).
+Its Dynkin diagram its obtained from the one of $B$ by deleting those vertices corresponding to the vertices of the face of $B$ spanned by $x$.

+A building is called {\em thick} if every wall is the boundary of at least three different roots.

 A {\em subbuilding} is a convex subcomplex $K$ of a building, such that any two points in $K$ are contained in a singular sphere $s\subset K$ of the same dimension as $K$.
-A subbuilding carries a natural structure as a spherical building (cf. \cite[Proposition 2.3]{LeebRamos}).
+A subbuilding carries a natural structure as a spherical building induced by its ambient building (cf. \cite[Proposition 2.13]{LeebRamos}).